wolf9970/CST276SRS02/README.md

 Motivation Scenario:

-You've been asked to quickly write a date validation function for the company Vandelay Importer Exporter Industries.
-You quickly write an class to handle the task.
+You've been asked to write a date validation function for the company Vandelay Importer Exporter Industries.
+You quickly write a class to handle the task.

 ```
 class DateValidator{...};
 ```

 After creating the class, your boss reminds you that you work in the Import/Export business and must handle international clients.
 Being in a hurry, you modify your class:

 ```
 class DateValidatorI18N{...}